EVawdrey/2024-Data-Class-Helpers/README.md

 ***Data Points, Nathan Yau*** discusses the data and how to explore and analyze it.

 ***Resonate, Nancy Duarte*** think of the audience as the hero, get to know them and find common ground.
 She has a free version on [duarte.com](url)

+### Explore in the future

+[https://www.youtube.com/watch?v=qrbf9DtR3_c](url) **YouTube** _MO Jones_ teacher

+at 58:25 he starts talking Pivot Tables.
+Helpful hint: Control Q = then select charts.
+Pivot Table fields: settings you can re-order data in alphabetical order Values are for numerical data can sort by count instead of SUM/Currency Columns & Rows: Just drag and drop them into the category.
+You can change names on tables to Custom names so they don't reflect what you have in the actual column